Subsidized vs. Unsubsidized Loans

 • You don’t need to prove financial hardship to qualify.

-• Loan limits are always lower for a subsidized vs. an unsubsidized loan.
+• Loan limits are always lower.

 • At the cost of adding the accrued interest to your principal, you can defer payments until six months post-graduation.